raspberrypilearning/pir-motion-sensors/README.md

 # PIR Motion Sensors
-Some readme content
+A mini guide to the PIR motion sensor